Expl0-it/inception/README.md

 ### Theory

 * Virtual Machine vs Docker:
 A VM virtualizes the hardware to run an entire operating system, while Docker virtualizes the operating system to run specific applications
-* Secrets vs Enviroment Variables:
+* Secrets vs Environment Variables:
 Environment variables are used for non-sensitive data that changes depending on where the code is running
 Secrets are a specific type of environment variable that contain sensitive information.
 If these are leaked, an attacker could gain unauthorized access to your data or services
+* Docker Network vs Host Network:
+The primary difference between a Docker network and the Host network lies in isolation.
+In a standard Docker network, the container lives in its own "bubble" with a private IP.
+In a host network, that bubble is popped, and the container shares the computer's actual network identity
+* Docker Volumes vs Bind Mounts
+Both are used to persist data so it doesn't vanish when a container stops.
+The main difference between Docker Volumes and Bind Mounts boils down to who manages the storage: Docker or you.

 ## Requirements